 In Sweden you can watch the concert on SVT Play.

 How do we make cities better?
-The 2021 Nobel Week Dialogue will explore the nature of the city, and possible visions of a hoped-for future.
-Join the discussions on 9 December.
+The 2021 Nobel Week Dialogue explored the nature of the city, and possible visions of a hoped-for future.

 Nobel Prize award ceremony